-These issues are also very common in many other practical optimization problems[6, 26].
-For such class of problems, genetic algorithm[17], simulated annealing[15] and controlled random search[18] are the most common optimization algorithms since they require little a priori information and are generally applicable.
-However, these algorithms are often lacking in efficiency.
-In practice, these stochastic algorithm are often combined with local search techniques to improve their efficiency.
-However, since these local search techniques exploit local structures to decide the search direction, they are usually susceptive to the effect of noises[19].
+The issues described above are common in many practical optimization problems[13, 14].
+For such class of problems, genetic algorithm[15] and simulated annealing[5] are the most common algorithms since they require little a priori information from the concerned problem and are generally applicable.
+However, these algorithms are mainly designed for full-optimization and often lacking in efficiency.
+Controlled random search[3], i.e., Price algorithm, is also recommended for this situation[13, 16] but still suffers from lack of efficiency.
+In practice, these optimization algorithms are often combined with local search techniques, such as, deepest descent and pattern search, to improve their efficiency.
+However, since these local search techniques use fixed local structures to guide the search process, they are usually susceptive to the effect of noises[17].
 For example, in pattern search, the wrong pattern may easily be derived if the samples for pattern exploration are corrupted by noises.
+Furthermore, for the objective function with "globally convex" structures, local methods also perform inefficiently since there exist a large number of low-quality local optima.
+Multistart local search algorithms will waste many efforts on examining these low-quality local optima and essentially work like an inefficient random sampling.